 Ask any SEO and they’ll tell you that guest posting is as much about outreach as it is about actually producing the content.
 In fact many more hours are spent finding appropriate publisher sites in your sector and building relationships with the owners and editors of those sites, than actually producing the content.
 One of the best ways to impress any new prospect is to make sure you link internally in your article to one of his / her other blog posts.
 It’s important not to force it, but you shouldn’t have too much trouble finding a post relevant to something you’re talking about.

 Dropping in internal links like this does two things.
-First of all it helps the site you’re publishing on by creating links between relevant pages, which is a powerful onsite SEO technique and a good indicator to Google of a well structured site.
-Secondly it’s a sign that you recognise the authority of the content on the site you’re publishing on to the extent that you’re willing to reference it in your own content.
+First of all, it helps the site you’re publishing on by creating links between relevant pages, which is a powerful onsite SEO and linking technique and a good indicator to Google of a well-structured site.
+Secondly, it’s a sign that you recognise the authority of the content on the site you’re publishing on to the extent that you’re willing to reference it in your own content.
 In a world where building relationships is as important as building content, this is very good practice.

 Joe Cox is Head of Content for Bristol Digital Marketing agency, Bespoke Digital.
 He has written about SEO, social media and video marketing for the likes of Smart Insights, Ad Age, JeffBullas.com, Social Media Today and Search Engine People.